azmu0520/Js-500-Interview-Savollari/README.md

       console.log(array); // [1,2]
       ```

-      and the array can be emptied too
+      and the array can be emptied too va array ham boshatilishi mumkin

       ```javascript
       var array = [1, 2, 3, 4, 5];